-All visitors are required to enter any district facility through the main entrance.
-Unless escorted by staff, school visitors must show proper identification and be screened through the school's visitor management system and receive a temporary ID badge which must be worn while on campuses with Pre-K through 12 students present.
+All visitors are required to enter any district facility through the main entrance of either Student Services Building 1 or Administration Building 2.
+Unless escorted by staff, school visitors must show proper identification, be screened through the school's visitor management system, and receive a temporary ID badge.
+This badge must be worn at all times while on campus when students are present.

-Contractors and vendors on campus must display valid Level II identification issued by the district at all times while on campus.
-Employees who observe an unauthorized individual on the district premises should immediately direct him or her to the director's office or contact the administrator in charge.
+Contractors and vendors on campus are required to always display a valid Level II identification by Pinellas County Schools (PCS) while on the premises.
+Employees who observe an unauthorized individual on district premises should immediately direct them to the director's office or contact the administrator in charge.